Nate Lowe Player Props: Rangers vs. White Sox

-Nate Lowe, with a slugging percentage of .342 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the Chicago White Sox, with Dylan Cease on the hill, June 20 at 8:10 PM ET.
+The Texas Rangers and Nate Lowe (.350 slugging percentage over his past 10 games, including one homer), take on starting pitcher Michael Kopech and the Chicago White Sox at Guaranteed Rate Field, Wednesday at 8:10 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the White Sox.
+He had a one-hit showing in his most recent game (1-for-5) against the White Sox.

 Nate Lowe Game Info & Props vs. the White Sox